amacdonald-cmyk/PW_Launch_steps/sso-rollout-phases.md

 - All active order forms, login forms, and registration flows updated to:
   - Issue a TNTN token on successful auth (not a PW token)
   - Validate against TNTN token (not PW token)
-- Edge case handling required for users with only a PW token (graceful fallback → password reset prompt)
 - **Dependency:** Phase 1 complete

 ### Phase 3 — User communication